 Not every dog has the temperament and personality to become a service dog.
 Trainers should understand this and only complete training for the dogs that enjoy their work and can accomplish it without any risk to themselves or their owners.
 Some dogs might be incredibly smart and learn many obedience cues but being out in public all the time just might not be for them.
 It is important to respect the dog’s needs.
 A dog being forced into service work might indeed not enjoy it and develop fears, anxiety, or aggression.

 Service dogs have the respect of everyone around them and are given the best care possible to keep them secure, happy, and healthy.
-So yes, service dogs are happy.
+So yes, service dogs, when listened to, when given choice, when trained with humane and positive methods are happy.